Financial Aid Basics

 Enrollment

-In order to receive federal, state or NDSCS-sponsored aid, a student must be working towards a degree or certificate in an eligible program, with at least half-time active enrollment.
+To receive federal, state or NDSCS-sponsored aid, a student must be working towards a degree or certificate in an eligible program, with at least half-time active enrollment.

 • Full-time: 12 credits or more